cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 ### Use your server or database:

-If you store and/or persist whether to show the wizard on the server, then just ask it.
+If you store and/or persist whether to show the wizard on the server, then ask it.

 ```js
 cy.visit('https://app.com')